 (a) the rising and setting angles of celestial bodies in relation to the observer's local horizon varies by latitude; the closer an observer is positioned to the Equator (latitude = 0°) the steeper the celestial body will rise and set.
 At the Equator, celestial bodies are seen to rise and set at a 90° angle to the horizon.
 At mid-Northern and Southern latitudes the angle is more gentle (ca. 40-50°), reducing further as one approaches the Poles (latitudes 90° North and 90° South).
 At the Poles themselves, celestial bodies do not rise or set (rising and setting angle = 0°); instead, they move in paths which are parallel to the horizon, their altitude above the horizon remaining fixed throughout the day.
 Across the world, celestial bodies will always move across the sky in a path which is parallel with the celestial equator (i.e. where the declination of celestial bodies is 0°).

-Planetary Conjunction Venus and Jupiter (far left of picture) appear through a break in the clouds in a planetary conjunction photographed in the evening sky in September 2005.
-Venus is the brighter of the two planets (click on the thumbnail for the full-sized picture).
+Planetary Conjunction Venus and Jupiter (far left of picture) appear through a break in the clouds in a planetary conjunction photographed in the evening sky in September 2005 (click to see the full-sized picture, 261 KB).
+Venus is the brighter of the two planets.

 (b) the angle of the ecliptic (the path of the Sun, Moon and planets through the zodiac) to the local horizon varies according to latitude and the time of the day.
 The ecliptic is inclined at about 23½° to the celestial equator, the result being that the ecliptic can present either a steep, an intermediate or a shallow angle to the horizon at the point where the conjunction takes place (in the Eastern or Western sky).
 At mid-Northern latitudes, for example, a conjunction taking place on Spring evenings (i.e. in the Western sky after sunset) which is positioned 30° East of the Sun (solar elongation = 30°E) will appear higher in the sky than a 30° West conjunction which is seen on Spring mornings.
 This is because, seen from mid-Northern latitudes, the ecliptic presents a steeper angle to the horizon after sunset on Spring evenings than it does before sunrise on Spring mornings.
 Six months later in the mid-Northern hemisphere the opposite is true: Autumn evening conjunctions are less well seen than those in Autumn mornings.